lucthienphong1120/Aircrack-ng-handbook/Crack-wpa-example.md

 crunch <min> <max> <charset> -t <pattern> | aircrack-ng -w- out*.cap
 ```

+add `--bssid 5C:1A:6F:88:19:19` if there is some error cann't identify bssid

 ![image](https://user-images.githubusercontent.com/90561566/193245022-8c0a5de2-32c6-4b34-bb8d-30dc8ce51521.png)

 speed of cracking about 1kp/s at least depend on your hardware processor (normally about 2-3kp/s)